coleholcomb/Halite3/README.tex.md

 where $H(c)$ is the halite content of the cell and $t_d (c)$ is the time it would take for a ship to move from this cell to the nearest dropoff point
 (including the shipyard).
 This implementation has advantage of being exceedingly simple and highly interpretable.
 However, the interpretation -- if I
-*instaneously* mine *all* of the halite contained in this cell, I will collect halite at rate $S$ -- is not actually the one we are looking for.
+*instantaneously* mine *all* of the halite contained in this cell, I will collect halite at rate $S$ -- is not actually the one we are looking for.
 In fact, we cannot instantaneously mine all of the halite contained within a cell, and we must also account for the travel time of the ship to the cell in question and the costs incurred in travelling.
 These factors, and others, add considerable complexity to the calculation and must be dealt with appropriately in advancing the scoring model.